josephGZC/binary_atmospheric_nucleation/README.md

 ## Simulation Analysis
 [[back to contents](#contents)]

 Each system begins as a binary mixture in the vapor state.
 As the temperature increases during the simulation, molecules start clustering together, coresponding to the onset of condensation ([Fig. 3](#anchor-F3)).
 Over time, nearly all molecules eventually combine to form larger clusters.
+A partial video of the simulation is showed in [Fig. S9](#anchor-S9).

 <a name="anchor-F3"></a>
 <p align="center" width="100%">